hmfic1/DataCleaning/README.md

 The project team then derived body linear acceleration and angular velocity from these readings.
 In addition, the magnitude of the three dimensional signals were calculated.
 Subsequently, a Fast Fourier Transform (FFT) was applied to some of the signals to to produce other variables.
 The signals were used to estimate variables for each pattern.

-See the codebook (CodeBook.md) for a list of the variables provided ("Measure").

 Data was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 Additional information about the experiments can be found at:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip